-Heuristic Metrics
+Heuristic metrics

 Heuristic metrics are rule-based evaluation methods that allow you to check specific aspects of language model outputs.
 These metrics use predefined criteria or patterns to assess the quality, consistency, or characteristics of generated text.